HR and Workplace Safety (OSHA Compliance): Federal

 Author: Mark Moran

 - The General Duty Clause states that each employer must create a workplace that is free from all recognized hazards for all employees.
-See General Duty Clause (Section 5(a)(1)).
+See General Duty Clause.

-- Private sector employees who exercise their rights under the OSH Act have the right to be protected from employer reprisal.
-Employees must notify OSHA within 30 days of the time they learned of the alleged discriminatory action.
-See OSHA Whistleblower Statutes.
+- Private-sector employees who exercise their rights under the OSH Act have the right to be protected from employer reprisal.
+See Whistleblower Protections.

 The following states have additional requirements for this topic under applicable state law.